Gabapentin is used to treat epilepsy.

 Gabapentin is not generally recommended in pregnancy.
-There's no firm evidence that it's harmful to an unborn baby but for safety, women are usually advised to take it in pregnancy only if the benefits of the medicine outweigh the potential harm.
+There's no firm evidence that it's harmful to an unborn baby but for safety, pregnant women are usually advised to take it in only if the benefits of the medicine outweigh the potential harm.

 If you take gabapentin for epilepsy and become pregnant, don't stop the medicine without talking to your doctor first.
 It's very important that epilepsy is treated during pregnancy as seizures can harm you and your unborn baby.